cagov/design-system/components/icons/README.md

 ## Accessibility recommendations

-Icons can be decorative or functional.
-Decorative icons should have aria-hidden=true.
-Functional icons should announce text to screen readers.
+These icons are decorative by default and use the `aria-hidden` attribute.
+Associated text can be made available to screen readers using [Method 1](#method-1) and the attribute pattern `data-sr="My descriptive text."`

 ## Theming